tekartik/sqflite/sqflite/doc/troubleshooting.md

 Here as well you need to enforce the deployment target until I find a better way as the FMDB dependency is no longer actively maintained.

-In your application Podfile inside the post_install section where have this in the app template:
+In your application Podfile inside the post_install section where you have this in the app template:

 ```